Security trumps obesity in Britain's first food strategy plan

 The opposition Labour Party said the government had failed to deliver much more than a new slogan and the re-announcement of existing funding.

-"The UK is in a cost-of-living crisis with food prices spiralling, real wages falling and taxes up," said Mr Jim McMahon, the party's environment, food and rural affairs spokesperson.
+"The UK is in a cost-of-living crisis with food prices spiralling, real wages falling and taxes up," said Mr Jim McMahon, the party's environment, food and rural affairs spokesman.

 "It is clear now that the government has absolutely no ambition to fix the mess they have created."